If you have a question that is not on the list, please contact us;

 Can we write our own vows?

 We invite you to personalise your ceremony.
-Writing your own vows can be the perfect way to enhance your ceremony You will say these in addition to any leagl vows.
-Due to the civil nature of the ceremony you cannot include any religious content in any personal vows or promises.
+Writing your own vows can be the perfect way to enhance your ceremony You will say these in addition to any legal vows.

 Can we have animals at our ceremony?

 We do not permit animals at any ceremony that takes place at an East Sussex Register Office, except registered assistance animals.